emknook/emknook/README.md

 - 👋 Hi, I’m Marcy!
 Or @emknook I suppose.
 - 👀 I’m interested in a lot of things.
 Whenever I don't know something, I really like looking it all up to learn about it.
-- 🌱 I’m currently learning to write in c++ by creating a basic game engine.
+- 🌱 I’m currently on an internship
 - 📫 How to reach me; @MarcyKnook on twitter, emknook@gmail.com for email.

 <!---